 Prepare to be reoriented during this evening of artists and performers using the tools of surveillance to interrogate and play with governmental, technological, and medical surveillance.

 Consider the dual meanings of oversight (supervision and the failure to notice) in a world in which media is increasingly made for and by machines.
-These images oversee (and overlook) public documents/metadata related to the US Intelligence Community, subjecting these collections to techniques from intelligence (signals intelligence, communications intelligence, and open source intelligence).
-These projects are exhibited as “work in progress”, what is shown is not the result of these processes of sense-making, but the work of sense-making itself.
+These images oversee (and overlook) public documents/metadata related to the US Intelligence Community, subjecting these collections to techniques from intelligence (signals intelligence, communications intelligence, and open-source intelligence).
+These projects are exhibited as a “work in progress,” what is shown is not the result of these processes of sense-making, but the work of sense-making itself.